DQuang7403/FullStack_Ecommerce/README.md

 - **Checkout Process**: Secure payment gateway integration for seamless transactions.
 - **Seller Dashboard**: Sellers can manage their product listings, inventory, and orders.
 - **Admin Panel**: Admin can manage users, products, categories, and monitor system activities.
+- **Mobile-friendly**: Provide responsive interfaces that are easy to navigate and interact with on smaller screens.

 ## Technologies Used